Venezuela's star conductor Dudamel defends silence on politics

 "At the same time, I have respect for Venezuela's leaders and the offices they hold, although, again, I do not agree with every decision they make."

-Dudamel is the best-known alumni of Venezuela's renowned "El Sistema" program, which has taught classical music to children from poor neighborhoods since the mid-1970s.
+Dudamel is the best-known alumni of Venezuela's renowned "El Sistema" programme, which has taught classical music to children from poor neighbourhoods since the mid-1970s.

 El Sistema had instilled in him the values of equality, fairness and opportunity, the conductor wrote, adding that he feels compelled to remain above the political fray.